 Why use our platform?
-While there are a number of ways I-Factor is beneficial, there are three primary benefits of I-Factor:
+While there are a number of ways the EmoteAI platform is beneficial, there are three primary benefits of EmoteAI:

 Automated Predictive AI.
-I-Factor automatically creates predictive algorithms unique to each brand.
-The predictive AI not only provides brand with their I-Factor Scores, but it also (1) predicts consumer satisfaction, recommendation, purchasing likelihood and other metrics to show the performance of the brand by I-Factor scores, and (2) automatically give solutions and recommendations for the brand strategy when they got different scores.
-The predictive AI grows as the brand grows, getting better each time it is used.
+The EmoteAI platform automatically creates predictive algorithms unique to each brand.
+The predictive AI not only provides brands with their brand empathy score and recommends solutions for improvement, but it also predicts how increasing a brands Ex-Score will (1) increase consumer satisfaction, (2) increase number of products purchased, (3) increase the likelihood of consumers recommending the brand to their network, and (4) increase brand likability.
+The predictive AI grows better each time it is used.

 Less Questions, More Insights.
-With I-Factor, brands can get more insights by asking less questions.
+With the EmoteAI platform, brands answer less questions and get more insights.
 For years market researchers have been saying surveys in our industry are too long, leading to poor data quality from burnt out survey respondents.
 So at Inkblot Analytics, we wanted to create a solution that allows researchers to get the same amount of data by asking less questions.